He'll go back to being adorable once he's through eating you.

 Mr. Percival Pompass, as he's called in the 1960's version of Astro Boy, seems a ninny comic relief from his whiny voice and habit of falling on his face; when action is needed, though, he's a tough fighter and a crack shot.
 Plus a reasonably good detective.

 In Trinity Blood, we get a rare heroic example.
 Abel Nightroad is portrayed as a complete and utter moron throughout the entirety of the series.
 But beware!
 Threatening ANYone he cares about is a really bad idea.
 "Nanomachine Crusnik 02, output 40% approved." <<< This phrase activates an utterly terrifying demon monster that eats vampires.
 Moron, indeed BEWARE!

 And just before the manga endedabruptly, female lead Esther meets a goofy, scatterbrained, lost-without-his-butler English gentleman namedCain.

 One Piece lives and breathes this trope.
-Many a villain is introduced as an apparently harmless weirdo who keeps accidentally hypnotizing himself or humorously disagrees with the protagonist about the taste of a pie or just plain looks and/or talks funny.
+Many a villain is introduced as an apparently harmlessweirdo who does things such as accidentally hypnotizing himself more than once, humorously disagreeing with the protagonist about the taste of a pie or just plain looking and/or talking funny.
 A few chapters later they turn out to be truly dangerous, usually without losing any of their silliness.